cryostatio/cryostat-legacy/README.md

 discover their JMX Service URLs, which includes the RJMX port number for that specific target.

-To enable RJMX on port 9091, the following JVM flags should be passed at target
+To enable RJMX on port 9091, the following JVM flag should be passed at target
 startup:

 ```
     '-Dcom.sun.management.jmxremote.port=9091',
-    '-Dcom.sun.management.jmxremote.ssl=false',
-    '-Dcom.sun.management.jmxremote.authenticate=false'
 ```

 The port number 9091 is arbitrary and may be configured to suit individual deployments, so long as the two `port` properties above match the desired port number and the deployment network configuration allows connections on the configured port.
-As noted above, the final caveat is that in non-Kube deployments, port 9091 is expected for automatic port-scanning target discovery.

 ## EVENT TEMPLATES